 Best for Easy Installation

-Some less tech-savvy seniors may be worried that setting up a medical alert system will be too difficult for them, but all Alert1 devices are preprogrammed prior to being shipped to customers.
-When the system arrives, customers simply need to plug it in.
+Alert1 ensures that all seniors, regardless of their tech-savviness, will be able to set up their medical alert system without any stress.
+All Alert1 devices are preprogrammed prior to being shipped to customers, and when the system arrives, customers simply need to plug it in.
 That means no professional installation is required, and no installation fee.
-If customers do decide that they need help, they can call Alert1 customer support for assistance.
+If customers do decide that they need help, they can simply call Alert1 customer support for assistance.

 Pricing and Plans

-Alert1 customers may choose to pay for their devices quarterly, semi-annually, or annually.
-There is no month-to-month option, but no long-term contracts are required.
-The devices range in price from $25.95 to $58.95 when paid for quarterly; the semi-annual and annual plans save customers a few dollars a month.
-These plans also include a 30 day trial period, during which customers can return their device for a refund within the first 30 days (the refund does not include the $50 activation fee).
-There is no risk-free trial period for quarterly subscribers.
+Alert1 customers may choose to pay for their devices monthly, quarterly, annually, or for periods of 36 months.
+The devices range in price from $28.95 to $61.95 when paid for on a monthly basis, and all of the longer payment periods offer discounts on the month-to-month rate.
+Alert1 also offers a 30 day trial period for new customers, during which users can return their device for a refund.
 Customers may cancel their service at any time without paying a penalty.

 Alert1 does not charge any one-time fees such as activation or installation fees, and free shipping is included with all devices.

 |Home||Home Fall Detection||On-the-Go||On-the-Go Fall Detection||On-the-Go + Home Fall Detection|

 |Type of Device||In-home system||In-home system||Mobile system||Mobile system||Mobile system|

 |Range||600 feet||400 feet||N/A||N/A||N/A|